Blue-throated bee-eater: Migration

 Each spring, blue-throated bee-eaters (Merops viridis) along with blue-tailed bee-eaters (Merops philippinus) migrate from Sumatra, cross the Straits of Malacca, and end up on the west coast of Malaysia.
 The observed flight locomotion from Tanjung Tuan, west coast of Malaysia, was a combination of flapping and gliding flight.
 Occasionally, they would use the air currents from the sea-breeze to soar upwards.
 Once reaching land, they would rest on the lighthouse and tree branches for up to ten minutes before continuing eastward.
 This migration was observed from 2000 to 2001 with a total of 2,226 bee-eaters, with 1353 blue-tailed bee-eaters, 222 blue-throated bee-eaters, and the rest unidentified.
-The most observed migrating bee-eaters occurred on 21 March 2000 between 1-2PM.
+The most observed migrating bee-eaters occurred on 21 March 2000 between 1 and 2PM.
 The high number observations of bee-eaters were most likely due to the strong thermals that formed over Sumatra, allowing them to soar over the sea-breeze with ease.
 High numbers of bee-eaters were also observed to migrate when there were high westerly winds blowing towards Malaysia.
 Blue-throated bee-eaters also migrate onto breeding grounds of western China during breeding season as shown in the range map above.

 Relationship to humans

 Humans act as a threat to blue-throated bee-eater habitats.
 They have been characterized as "least concern" in terms of conservational status, which is determined by a combination of range distribution, population stability, habitat loss, and potential threats.
-This was last assessed on October 1, 2016. humans have impacted avian richness in the hill dipterocarp tropical rainforests in Malaysia.
+This was last assessed on October 1, 2016.
+Humans have impacted avian richness in the hill dipterocarp tropical rainforests in Malaysia.
 Logging and destruction of rainforests can impact not only individual bird species, but also the diversity of birds in the region.
 Diversity of species can bounce back within thirty years post-logging and was observed to have higher species richness in terms of bird diversity and numbers compared to recently logged forests.

 Although uncommon, they are sometimes kept as pets and used for horticulture.